Funding for Professional Development

 - INCOMPLETE OR LATE APPLICATIONS WILL NOT BE CONSIDERED

-- Preference will be given to new applicants who have not received professional development funding in the current fiscal year.
+*Preference will be given to new applicants who have not received professional development funding in this fiscal year.

 Funding Guidelines and Appropriate Use of FPD